|Place||Europe: France, Picardie, Somme, Amiens Harbonnieres Area, Harbonnieres|

 French trip wire gun

 Cast steel, 12 gauge (20 mm) bore gun with a sprung trigger mechanism designed to be attached to a trip wire.
 The barrel hinges to one side in front of the trigger mechanism to allow a pinfire 12-gauge cartridge to be inserted; there is a vertical slot at the back of the barrel to accomodate the pin.
-The following manufacturer's details are cast into the top of the barrel: 'MANAFACTURE FSE D’ARMES/ & CYCLES DE ST ETIENNE'.
+The following manufacturer's details are cast into the top of the barrel: 'MANAFACTURE FSE D’ARMES/ & CYCLES DE ST ETIENNE'. at the end of the item is cast the word 'DEPOSE' [removal].

 French trip-wire gun used to give warning of any interference with wire entanglements and suchlike.
 A trip wire would have been attached to the hole in a simple spring-loaded trigger at the rear of the barrel.
 Originally designed in the 1880s as an anti-poaching device, these simple guns usually fired a 12-gauge pinfire cartridge to alert defenders to an impending intrusion.
 They originally cost from between 4 and 6 francs.